translate-tools/linguist/docs/dev/Development.md

 ## Build

-- Create a `.env` file.
+- Create `.env` file.
 You may copy the `.env.example` file and configure it with your options
 - Run `make build` to build the whole project, package it, and check it with a linter
 - Artifacts will be placed in the `build` directory

 ## Partial build

-To build the extension for specific browsers only, you may run `make` with a specific target such as `buildFirefox`, `buildChromium`, etc. (see `makefile` for details).
-Some targets:
+To build the extension for specific browsers only, you can run `make build` and set space separated targets in parameter `PLATFORMS`.

+Example: `make build PLATFORMS=firefox` or `make build PLATFORMS="chrome chromium"`.

+Supported platforms:
 - firefox
 - chrome
-- chromium: special build with auto updates not from the Google Store
+- chromium: special build with auto updates out of the Google Store

-You must install dependencies and build third party code with `make prepare buildThirdparty` before running a specific target.

 Example command to build only the Firefox version: `make prepare buildThirdparty buildFirefox`.